 This is a worrisome time for all of us on a global scale right now.
 Amigo Mobility is closely monitoring the status of COVID-19 as the situation continues to evolve.
 We continue to remain open and manufacturing as an essential supplier, although the majority of our staff is working from home.
-To help persons with disabilities be prepared we have put together the following resources, and we recommend that you follow the protocols established by the Centers for Disease Control (CDC).
+To help we have put COVID-19 resources for persons with disabilities, and we recommend that you follow the protocols established by the Centers for Disease Control (CDC).

 Tips for Amigo Users